JD Vance's Secret Service agent put on leave after undercover video reveals security breach

 Escotto admitted he voted for Joe Biden and criticized Trump's ICE raids, acknowledging he could 'get in trouble' for sharing information (Getty Images)

 The undercover conversation extended beyond logistics into politics and policy.
-In the video, Escotto discusses protective tactics used by the agency and shares his personal political views.
+In the video, Escotto discussed protective tactics used by the agency and shared his personal political views.

-He tells the woman he voted for former President Joe Biden and expresses opposition to the current administration’s immigration enforcement efforts, saying “I hate that s**t” when referencing ICE raids under President Donald Trump.
+He told the woman that he voted for former President Joe Biden and seemingly expressed opposition to the current administration’s immigration enforcement efforts, saying “I hate that s**t” when referencing ICE raids under President Donald Trump.

-At one point, he acknowledges agency rules, stating, “I sign[ed] paperwork, so if I don’t have to give out information, I never do, otherwise I get in trouble.”
+At one point, he acknowledged the agency rules, stating, “I sign[ed] paperwork, so if I don’t have to give out information, I never do, otherwise I get in trouble.”

 Despite that admission, he continued to provide sensitive details during the exchange.